-- $\circ$ $\;$ Assist with player evaluation and the player selection process. - Assist with planning, organizing and conducting practices - Assist with pre-game preparation - Assist with the operation of the team during the games. - Assist with scouting and evaluation of opponents. - Assist with the supervision of players off and on the ice - Assist with the formulation of the game plan. - o Submit a year-end report to the head coach containing player observations - Report to the head coach. - Time Commitment - Weekly practices and/or games; approximately 2-3 hours in duration - Weekly game/practice preparation; usually 1-2 hours in duration - Tournaments (home and away). - b) Position Team Manager.
+- Assist with scouting and evaluation of opponents. - \circ Assist with the supervision of players off and on the ice - Assist with the formulation of the game plan. - o Submit a year-end report to the head coach containing player observations - Report to the head coach. - Time Commitment - o Weekly practices and/or games; approximately 2-3 hours in duration - Weekly game/practice preparation; usually 1-2 hours in duration - Tournaments (home and away). - b) Position Team Manager. - Objective: Under the guidance of the Kanata Minor Hockey Association perform Manager Duties. - Consults with (those who the person works with on a regular basis) Coach, Asst Coach, Trainer, Convenor for age Group, VP Finance and Administration, Tournament Coordinator.
+The Manager must be on the official team roster. - Qualifications - Knowledge of the game of hockey - o Strong interest and commitment to child/athlete development. - Ability to work with fellow coaching personnel. - Ability to communicate on and off-ice requirements to players and parents and association executive. - Available to meet time requirements. - Necessary certifications as outlined by KMHA - Conversant on rules and regulations. - Must have completed Speak Out" or "Respect in Sport" courses - Police Records Check/Vulnerable Sector Check - Must have Gender Identity Training (online course) - Job Description - Act on direction of the team head coach and report directly to the team head coach. - Develop an operating budget for the team. - Submit a financial summary of the team. - Coordinate travel, accommodation, meals and facility rental for the team. - Assist with team communication regarding events. - o Obtain necessary equipment and supplies for the team. - Coordinate team financial matters including player fees, sponsorship, advertising, grants etc. - Submit financial statements as per association policy. - Submit a year-end evaluation report containing observations on team performance and recommendations on the program. - Generate a team address list and circulate. - Attend scheduled meetings and produce a team schedule in conjunction with the coaching staff. - o Communicate needs for officials with association. - Coordinate all pre and post-game paperwork and distribute to appropriate parties (i.e. game sheets, etc.).

-- Objective: Under the guidance of the Kanata Minor Hockey Association perform Manager Duties. - Consults with (those who the person works with on a regular basis) Coach, Asst Coach, Trainer, Convenor for age Group, VP Finance and Administration, Tournament Coordinator.
-The Manager must be on the official team roster. - Qualifications - Knowledge of the game of hockey - Strong interest and commitment to child/athlete development. - Ability to work with fellow coaching personnel. - Ability to communicate on and off-ice requirements to players and parents and association executive. - Available to meet time requirements. - Necessary certifications as outlined by KMHA - Conversant on rules and regulations. - Must have completed Speak Out" or "Respect in Sport" courses - Police Records Check/Vulnerable Sector Check - Must have Gender Identity Training (online course) - Job Description - $\circ$ $% \left( Act\ on\ direction\ of\ the\ team\ head\ coach\ and\ report\ directly\ to\ the\ team\ head\ coach.$ - Develop an operating budget for the team. - Submit a financial summary of the team. - Coordinate travel, accommodation, meals and facility rental for the team. - Assist with team communication regarding events. - $\circ$ $\;$ Obtain necessary equipment and supplies for the team. - Coordinate team financial matters including player fees, sponsorship, advertising, grants etc. - Submit financial statements as per association policy. - Submit a year-end evaluation report containing observations on team performance and recommendations on the program. - Generate a team address list and circulate. - Attend scheduled meetings and produce a team schedule in conjunction with the coaching staff. - Communicate needs for officials with association. - Coordinate all pre and post-game paperwork and distribute to appropriate parties (i.e. game sheets, etc.). - Arrange for off-ice officials. - Communicate with media/association on the team results. - Serve as Risk Management liaison for the team.
-This includes the reporting of injuries and return to play guidelines in conjunction with the team Safety person/trainer. - Time Commitment - Weekly practices and/or games; usually approximately 2-3 hours in duration. - Tournaments (home and away). - Meetings as required both at the team and association level. - Check emails and answer any enquires in a timely fashion, approximately 3 c) Position- Trainer
+- Arrange for off-ice officials. - \circ $\;$ Communicate with media/association on the team results. - Serve as Risk Management liaison for the team.
+This includes the reporting of injuries and return to play guidelines in conjunction with the team Safety person/trainer. - Time Commitment - Weekly practices and/or games; usually approximately 2-3 hours in duration. - Tournaments (home and away). - Meetings as required both at the team and association level. - Check emails and answer any enquires in a timely fashion, approximately 3 hours a week. - c) Position- Trainer